 The Complete Color Analysis Guide - Discover Your Perfect Palette

-Color is the first thing people notice about your outfit - before cut, before fit, before brand.
-Wearing colors that harmonize with your natural coloring can make you look healthier, more vibrant, and more put-together, even in simple clothing.
-Wearing wrong colors does the opposite.
+Color is the first thing people notice about your outfit, before cut, fit, or brand.
+Colors that harmonize with your natural coloring make you look healthier and sharper, even in a plain T-shirt.
+Wrong colors add years to your face and wash out your skin.

-Personal color analysis is a system for determining which colors from the spectrum are most harmonious with your natural coloring - your skin tone, undertone, eye color, and hair color.
+Personal color analysis is a system for matching spectrum colors to your natural coloring: skin tone, undertone, eye color, and hair color.

 The Science Behind It

-Color analysis is based on color theory and how different hues interact with your natural pigmentation.
+Color analysis uses color theory to predict how hues interact with your natural pigmentation.
 Combined with body type analysis, it forms the foundation of personal style.

 Color TypeEffect on You

-Enhancing colorsMake your skin look clear and bright, eyes sparkle, and features come alive
+Enhancing colorsMake your skin look clear and bright, your eyes sparkle, and your features pop

 Draining colorsMake you look tired, washed out, or create shadows and emphasize imperfections

-The goal is to fill your wardrobe with enhancing colors, use neutrals strategically, and avoid draining colors near your face.
+Fill your wardrobe with enhancing colors, use neutrals as supporting pieces, and keep draining colors away from your face.

 All That's StylistColor Analysis Expert